 We are men, leaders and providers and by nature, our appearance is synonymous with strength, power and roughness.
-Let’s just say that the ”smooth and clean look” was not always something we as men fully embrace but in change, as hunters and farmers, we’ve always been faithful to one particular style: The rugged style!
+Let’s just say that the ”smooth and clean look” was not always something us as men fully embraced but in change, as hunters and farmers, we’ve always been faithful to one particular style: The rugged style!

 All men, by virtue of our biological structure, have this element of rugged masculinity within them.
 Even the basement gamer has it, he simply satisfies it through virtual substitutes as opposed to real-world activities.
 The Rugged Man is why shows like Man vs Wild and Survivor Man fair so well.
 It is why football and other contact sports are so popular.
 It is why Everest was climbed and men skydive from the fringes of space…

 Let’s see more about about the rugged man and his personal style.